 Jim: Okay, the wimp and the witch, what in the world are you talkin’ about?

 David: This is the passive husband.
 Jacob is the poster husband for this.
 He was just absolutely wimpy and passive at home.
 His two wives ran the show, Rachel and Leah.
 They were bitter.
 They were resentful.
 They had this terrible competition and they ran his life.
 When he got back from taking care of the sheep and the goats and all the stuff he was doing and he was very successful in the world, when he got home, he was just a wimp and they ordered him around.
 They had no respect for him.
 They were the witches.

 Jim: Hm and how does a guy break that habit?

-I told one guy this and he was a motorcycle rider, had a big beard and he was like 300 pounds.
-I said, "You're a wimp."
+I told one guy this and he was like a … he was a motorcycle rider, had a big beard and he was like 300 pounds.
+I said, “You’re a wimp.”
 (Laughter) And he kinda edged forward on the couch.
-I said, 'Don't you dare."
-(Laughter) I said, "I'm trying to help you."
-His wife was sittin' there.
-Often I'll see a man separately so I can really nail him so the wife isn't listening.
-But I said, "You are a good man and you're a manly man, but not at home.
+I said, ‘Don’t you dare.”
+(Laughter) I said, “I’m trying to help you.”
+His wife was sittin’ there.
+Often I’ll see a man separately so I can really nail him so the wife isn’t listening.
+But I said, “You are a good man and you are … you’re a manly man, but not at home.
 Ask your wife what she needs to see you as a leader.
-She knows exactly what's on that list.
+She knows exactly what’s on that list.
 Ask her.
-She'll tell you."
+She’ll tell you.”

 John: What kind of things was he so passive about that he was a wimp in the home?